 - The Parlor feed flows chronologically—unlike Twitter’s algorithm-based one.

-- Their plan is to use influencers to bring in money as opposed to using ads on their platform.
+- They plan to use influencers to bring in money instead of ads on their platform.

-- Unfortunately, there is no Parler stock price because it is a privately owned company.
+- Unfortunately, there is no Parler stock price because it is privately owned.

 What Is Parler?

-Since its inception in 2018, usage has soared to over 2 million users.
-You can thank the supporters of the Trump administration for driving the majority of traffic to Parler.
+Since its inception in 2018, usage has soared to over 15 million users.
+You can thank the Trump administration’s supporters for driving most of the traffic to Parler.

-What’s surprising to me is that approximately 80% of people reaching the Parler site do so using the site’s name as a keyword.
+What’s surprising to me is that approximately 80% of people reaching the Parler site use the site’s name as a keyword.
 Along the same lines, they share a considerable audience overlap with Gadgism, a technology news site that shares Parler’s politics.